MicrosoftDocs/sdk-api/sdk-api-src/content/audioclient/nn-audioclient-iaudioclient3.md

 ---
 UID: NN:audioclient.IAudioClient3
 title: IAudioClient3 (audioclient.h)
-description: The IAudioClient3 interface is derived from the IAudioClient2 interface, with a set of additional methods that enable a Windows Audio Session API (WASAPI) audio client to query for the audio engine's supported periodicities and current periodicity as well as request initialization a shared audio stream with a specified periodicity.
+description: The IAudioClient3 interface is derived from the IAudioClient2 interface, with a set of additional methods that enable a Windows Audio Session API (WASAPI) audio client to query for the audio engine's supported periodicities and current periodicity as well as request initialization of a shared audio stream with a specified periodicity.
 helpviewer_keywords: ["IAudioClient3","IAudioClient3 interface [Core Audio]","IAudioClient3 interface [Core Audio]","described","audioclient/IAudioClient3","coreaudio.iaudioclient3"]
 old-location: coreaudio\iaudioclient3.htm
 tech.root: CoreAudio